AlphaZetta/SSB/index.md

 - Founder - @MClovers - He first founded ShopBux and brought this community to life
 - Founder - @CaptainRatlex - He helped ShopBux come to where it is today
-- Governor - @jbrow78 - He is the first/third ShopBux Governor
+- Governor - @ajsya - He is the fifth ShopBux Governor
 - President - @Dragonlord767 - He is the longest ShopBux member other than the 2 Founders

 ### About

 Welcome to Scratch ShopBux!
 We are a currency and benefits program available for YOUR shop in a few simple clicks.
 This is the official website of this organization and we will get you started in becoming a _**real**_ shop.

-<video autoplay title="Made by @smileycreations15 (https://github.com/smileycreations15)" src="https://smileycreations15.com/videos/vid1.mp4" tabindex="-1" height="100%" width="100%"></video>
+<video autoplay src="https://smileycreations15.com/videos/vid1.mp4" tabindex="-1" height="100%" width="100%"></video>

 ### Why ShopBux?